CompNet/Influence/README.md

-Twitter Influence
+TwitterInfluence
 ==============================
 *Characterization of Twitter Profiles, with an application to offline influence detection*

 * Copyright 2014-15 Jean-Valère Cossu, Nicolas Dugué & Vincent Labatut

-Twitter Influence is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+`TwitterInfluence` is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 For source availability and license information see `licence.txt`

 * **Lab site:** http://lia.univ-avignon.fr
 * **GitHub repo:** https://github.com/CompNet/Influence